coby69/FBI-Setup/README.md

 # FBI-Setup
-This is a program used for APPLECHEATS.CC Customers and Staff only.
+This code is released under the GNU General Public License (GPL).
+See http://www.gnu.org/licenses/gpl-3.0.txt for more information.

-It helps the user setup the FBI Client by doing all the things that you used to have do yourself, automatically.
+The purpose of this program is to help the user setup the FBI Client by doing all the things that you used to have do yourself, automatically.